cjus/AngularPresentation/README.md

 * Press the `s` key to view presentor notes.
 This will reveal what to present while a slide is being shown.
 This also lets you keep track of how long the presentation is running.
 * Press the `b` key to blank a presentation slide.
 Do this when you want to pause the presentation and ensure that your audience isn't distracted by the current slide.

-## Present minority report style!
+## Present `Minority Report` style!
 This presentation is configured to work with the [LeapMotion](https://www.leapmotion.com) controller.
 LeapMotion is a device that can detect hand gestures in 3D space.
 This allowed me to move between slides by gesturing above my laptop.

 Yes, you too can be that cool!
+While it's far from [Minority Report](http://en.wikipedia.org/wiki/Minority_Report_(film)) spacial operating environments are on their way.

 ## This presentation is open sourced